Judith Ralston

-Judith Ralston (née Tonner) is a Scottish weather presenter employed by BBC Scotland, and a former singer.
+Judith Ralston, née Tonner, is a Scottish weather presenter employed by BBC Scotland, and a former singer.

 Early life and music career

 Ralston trained as a musician and studied singing at the Royal Scottish Academy of Music and Drama in Glasgow and then the Royal Northern College of Music in Manchester.
 Her operatic singing career ended at 28 after a vocal injury.

 Broadcasting career

 In 1999, Ralston returned to Scotland as a traffic reporter at BBC Scotland; afterwards, she moved into news and weather presenting.
-She was listed as the third most popular weather presenter in a UK-wide vote in a 2017 Radio Times poll.
+In 2017 was listed as the third most popular weather presenter in a Radio Times poll.